 Limited liability companies (LLCs)

-Just like a corporation, an LLC is a separate and distinct legal entity from its owners, even if there is only one owner.
+Just like a corporation, an LLC is a separate and distinct legal entity from its owner or owners.
 Some business owners opt for this set up so that they aren’t personally liable for any business debts if the LLC struggles financially.

 Depending on how you set up your LLC with the IRS, you might file business taxes as a corporation, a partnership, or a single-member LLC.
 An LLC taxed as a corporation uses Form 1120 to file taxes.
-If your LLC has multiple owners, it’s taxed just like a partnership: you file using Form 1065.
-A single-member LLC pays taxes as if it were a sole proprietorship—meaning you use Schedule C to account for your tax payment and attach it to Form 1040.
+If your LLC has multiple owners, it’s taxed just like a partnership: you file using Form 1065 and Schedule K-1.
+A single-member LLC pays taxes as if it were a sole proprietorship, meaning you use Schedule C to account for your tax payment and attach it to Form 1040.

 Deadlines for quarterly taxes